Malanquri/-Disaster-Response-Pipelines/README.md

 # Disaster Response Pipeline Project

+### Summary
+Project 6 of Udacity's Data Science Nanodegree.
+The Disaster Response Pipeline Project aims to built on the data engineering skills and expand the opportunities and potential as a data scientist.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.